 When the phi ratio is expressed as a spiral, it can clearly be seen that the ancient Egyptian hieroglyph for the throne or seat of a god, the iset, was drawn to express the perfectly irrational proportions of the Golden Mean.

-The Pentagram and Holy Guardian Angel
+The Holy Guardian Angel

 For us, the averse pentagram, with the point of Spirit below the other four elemental points, is the descending grace of the Holy Guardian Angel.
 We can achieve nothing entirely alone.
 Love is the law, love under will.
 There are two currents, the descending lightning and the ascending serpent.
 The serpent is awakened through the descending stream.
 It is the polar attraction between Kether and Malkuth that works the miracle.

-The Pentagram and the Wars in Heaven
+The Wars in Heaven

 When a person is so heroic as to want to join us in the Great Work, we take it for granted they will want to inspect the armorum.
 They will want to know and understand how everything works.
 There are no directions in space other than those we posit by arbitrary appointments.
 Geometric forms do not possess moral qualities.
 However, life is packed to the brim with good and evil to the extent that all virtues contain latent evil, and all vices contain latent good.
 The world is now in universal agreement that smoking tobacco is harmful to the physical being.
 It took an Oscar Wilde to point out how even such an evil thing must, by the immutable law of nature, also contain something of the good in it.
 Thus he declared, through a character in the play, Lady Windermere’s Fan, that smoking has a thoroughly demoralising affect.